 What Else Does Trimipramine Treat?

-Trimipramine is a unique tricyclic medication because of its weak antipsychotic properties, which can be useful in treating depression with delusions or psychotic features.
+Trimipramine, sometimes called Surmontil, is a unique tricyclic medication.
+Thanks to its weak antipsychotic properties, it can be useful in treating depression with delusions or psychotic features.

 Off-label Uses for Trimipramine

 The term off-label refers to any use of a medication that has not been FDA-approved, which requires a lengthy and extensive research process.
-Like most TCA medications, Trimipramine has sedative effects and is useful in treating insomnia.
+Like most TCA medications, Trimipramine has sedative effects and is also useful in the treatment of insomnia and other sleep disorders.

 What Else Does Doxepin Treat?